ODS Vitamin D Initiative (2004-2018)

 A public meeting to showcase the VDSP's progress since 2010 was held on the NIST campus on November 14, 2013.
 See information about the meeting, including the presentations.

-ODS's coordination of the VDSP concluded in 2018, following a meeting held November 28-30, 2017 which assessed program achievements and outlined future stakeholder-driven efforts, including an evaluation of VDSP performance criteria for 25(OH)D, the promotion of the standardization of 24,25(OH)2D3 and Vitamin D Binding Protein measurements, and the development of a rickets registry.
+ODS's coordination of the VDSP concluded in 2018, following a meeting held November 28-30, 2017 which assessed program achievements and outlined future partner-driven efforts, including an evaluation of VDSP performance criteria for 25(OH)D, the promotion of the standardization of 24,25(OH)2D3 and Vitamin D Binding Protein measurements, and the development of a rickets registry.

 ODS Vitamin D Fact Sheets